arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 	> **Note:** This tool helps to establish a trust relationship between a relying party application (the **WebSiteACS** application, in this case) and an STS.
 In this exercise, you will use the tool to configure the Local Development STS for development purposes.

-1. Check the **‚ÄúUse the Local Development STS to test your application‚Äù** option and click **OK**.
+1. Check the **ìUse the Local Development STS to test your applicationî** option and click **OK**.

 	> **Note:** The Local Development STS is a test endpoint, provided by the Identity and Access tools, which can be used on the local machine for getting claims of arbitrary types and values in your application.
-By choosing ‚ÄúUse the local development STS to test your application‚Äù you told the tools that you want your application to get tokens from the local STS, and the tools take care to configure your app accordingly.
+By choosing ìUse the local development STS to test your applicationî you told the tools that you want your application to get tokens from the local STS, and the tools take care to configure your app accordingly.
 When you press F5, the tools launch an instance of Local STS and your application redirects the request to it.
 Local Development STS does not attempt to authenticate requests; it just issues a token with the claim types and values it is configured to issue.

 	![Local STS Provider](Images/local-sts-provider.png?raw=true)